Installation Requirements

 Node Requirements

 The scanning nodes are Docker containers that are multi-threaded.
-You can run multiple node containers on a single system instance.
+Depending on the amount of free memory, multiple node containers can be run on a single system instance.

 The node containers have been tested to work on many Linux distributions as long as they can run the latest version of Docker or Podman on an amd64 architecture.

-For best performance we recommend your system instances have at least 4GB of RAM.
+For best performance we recommend that each of these system instances have at least 4GB of RAM.

-Under the above configuration you can run 4 scanning node containers.
+Under the above configuration up to 3 scanning node containers can comfortably run.
 Each scanning node container has 500 threads running.
-Therefore, running 4 node containers will give you 2000 scanning threads available to monitor hosts on your enterprise.
+Therefore, running 3 node containers will give you 1500 scanning threads available to monitor hosts in your environment.

 Of course you can increase RAM even more to add more scanning node containers.
-Or you can start a second virtual machine instance and run nodes there for even more redundancy in case one of them goes offline for whatever reason.
+Or you can start a second virtual machine (VM) instance and run nodes there for even more redundancy in case one of them goes offline for whatever reason.
+Conversely, a small test environment or home lab with a small quantity of scanned hosts should be able to get by with lower resources.

 The nodes communicate with the server to automatically handle connections and load management.
 As long as the node containers can see the server then they will organize themselves correctly regardless of where they are running.

-For further details on scaling, especially for larger deployments, please refer to the Sandfly Scaling Guide.
+For further details on scaling, especially for large deployments, please refer to the Sandfly Scaling Guide.